jeffhowarth/ee-edu/src/problems/practice-10.md

 ### __06 Filter merged collection__

-Filter the dataset for images collected in summer months (June and August) with cloud cover less that 10 percent.
+Filter the dataset for images collected in summer months (June - August) with cloud cover less that 10 percent.
 Also select only the 'LST' band from the images.

 ```js